 Zeze Station

-Transfer here to the Keihan Zeze Station for the Ishiyama Sakamoto Line which runs between Ishiyamadera Station and Sakamoto Station.
+Transfer here to the Keihan Zeze Station for the Ishiyama Sakamoto Line which runs between Ishiyamadera Station and Sakamoto-hieizanguchi Station.
 Exit at Miidera Station to visit Miidera Temple.
-From Sakamoto Station you can visit the ancient Hiyoshi Taisha Shrine or take the Sakamoto Cable Car up to the summit of Mount Hiei to visit Enryakuji Temple (a UNESCO World Heritage Site).
+From Sakamoto-hieizanguchi Station you can visit the ancient Hiyoshi Taisha Shrine or take the Sakamoto Cable Car up to the summit of Mount Hiei to visit Enryakuji Temple (a UNESCO World Heritage Site).
 The Sakamoto Cable Car is notable as having the longest cable route in Japan!

 Ishiyama Station